 Not many humans have ever been exposed to a vacuum and lived.
 But a worker at the Johnson Space Center in Houston did just that in 1965 when his space suit was accidentally depressurised in a vacuum chamber.
 The last thing he remembered before passing out was feeling the moisture on his tongue starting to boil.

 During his life, Austrian Hans Steininger was renowned for having the world longest beard.
+If you knew him at the time, surely he would be the person to ask for advice on how to choose the best beard comb.
 Unfortunately, the four and a half feet of facial hair proved to be his downfall.
 Trying to run away from a fire in 1567, he forgot to roll his beard up, tripped over it, and broke his neck.

 In January 1863, in the middle of the American Civil War, some Confederate troops started a snowball fight, following heavy snowfall in Virginia’s Rappahannock Valley.
 Things escalated, and by the end over 9,000 soldiers were involved in the battle.
 Snowballing was subsequently banned among the troops, after rocks were included in some of the snowballs, causing severe injuries.